peterjurkovic/nexmo-developer/_examples/voice/receive-an-inbound-call/php.md

 ## Run your server

-Save this file to your machine and run it:
+Save this file and then run it:

 ```
 $ php -t . -S localhost:3000